vermilion-tech/vt-marketing-lp/README.md

 # README #
-The purpose of this project is to drive conversions for two primary calls-to-action -- Year-End Giving & CNN Heroes.
+The purpose of this project is to provide a boilerplate for quick marketing campaign landing pages.

 ### What is this repository for? ###